emergency22/Firefighter-Cheatsheet/resources/design-document.md

 # 7. Tables

-_The service will be initially populated with a Coefficient table that will have coefficient data for each hose type.
+_The service will be initially populated with a Coefficient table that will have coefficient data for each hose diameter.
 Additionally, two other tables will be created: An Apparatus table and a Hose table._

 # 8. Pages

-_Include mock-ups of the web pages you expect to build.
-These can be as sophisticated as mockups/wireframes using drawing software, or as simple as hand-drawn pictures that represent the key customer-facing components of the pages.
-It should be clear what the interactions will be on the page, especially where customers enter and submit data.
-You may want to accompany the mockups with some description of behaviors of the page (e.g. “When customer submits the submit-dog-photo button, the customer is sent to the doggie detail page”)_